drug-design/course/docs/chapters/success-stories-in-drug-discovery.md

 *[Inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[Inhibitors]: Chemical substance that blocks or suppress the activity of a given enzyme.

-In the 1980's, pharmaceutical companies began to look at ways to design Renin inhibitors.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='success-stories-in-drug-discovery/first-generation-renin-inhibitors-bbe21b8b'><i class='fa fa-play' aria-hidden='true'></i></button>In the 1980's, pharmaceutical companies began to look at ways to design Renin inhibitors.
 The designs were based on the transition state analog approach.
 The figure below shows one example of a so-called 'transition state' inhibitor discovered in 1985 by Novartis (Ciba-Geigy); however, such a molecule could not be further developed because of its high molecular weight (1500 Daltons).
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[transition state analog]: A molecule that mimics the transition state of an enzymatic reaction.The transition state is an intermediate high energy conformation that all substrates must pass though during a reaction.
 This state normally prevents the spontaneous conversion of substrate to product and is usually stabilized by the enzyme involved.
 *[inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.